The Origin, Evolution and Functions of the Human Mind

 Ethics

-Basic ethical behavior – to be defined as behavior for the benefit of other individuals, even at one’s own expense – is genetically established by nature in consequence of the benefit of prevailing in a harsh and competitive world – or, more importantly, among social animals, of the benefit of prevailing by means of group cohesion and efficiency in coordinated group action.
+Basic ethical behavior – to be defined as behavior for the benefit of other individuals, even at one’s own expense – is genetically anchored by nature in consequence of selection for the benefit of prevailing in a harsh and competitive world – or, more importantly, among social animals, for the benefit of prevailing by means of group cohesion and efficiency in coordinated group action Ethical behavior is maintained by the natural reward in emotions of harmony or warm “love” (the Greek “agape”).

-Natural ethical behavior – genetically founded – can be observed in three ways:
+Natural ethical behavior – genetically anchored – can be observed in three ways:

-- Occurring among social animals: reciprocity (as in congregating, grooming, sharing of food, and assistance in fighting) – with the negative consequence in revenge for failed reciprocity or for cheating – leading to high values in friendship, to networking in business, and, ideally, to Christian love (“agape”) for other human beings – but also to problems of personal and tribal revenge behavior.
-There are the effects of “honor” and “vengeance” for “satisfaction”.
+- Occurring among social animals: individual reciprocity (as in congregating, mutual grooming, sharing of food, and assistance in fighting) – with the negative consequence in revenge for failed reciprocity or for cheating – leading to high values in friendship, to networking in business, and, ideally, to Christian love (“agape”) for other human beings – but also to problems of personal and tribal revenge behavior (including punishment).
+Furthermore, there are the effects of “honor” and “vengeance” for “satisfaction”.
+Special effects: “Please”, “thank-you”, demanded apologies.

 - Sacrifice of own benefit, security, and even life for the benefit of the pack (as when the male animals fight approaching predators to let the female animals with their young gain safety) – leading to public service engagement for the benefit of society, military service, and taxation – but also to nationalistic extremes with negative consequences.